RobTillaart/SparseMatrix/README.md

 (experimental 0.2.0, limited tested).

-To walk through the non-zero elements array in storage order!
+To walk through the non-zero elements array in internal storage order!
 Functions returns false if there is no element.
+Note the storage order changes if elements are set to zero as this removes the element from internal (non zero) storage.

 - **bool first(uint8_t &x, uint8_t &y, float &value)**
 - **bool next(uint8_t &x, uint8_t &y, float &value)**
 - **bool prev(uint8_t &x, uint8_t &y, float &value)**
 - **bool last(uint8_t &x, uint8_t &y, float &value)**

-See also sparse_matrix_traverse.ino example
+See also sparse_matrix_traverse.ino example how to use the functions.

-Tip: Use together with **count()** can be useful
+These functions can be used to copy the sparse matrix to a persistent storage (with minimal storage requirements).

 ## Future